silasmariusz/atmospheric-weather-card/README.md

 | `tap_action` | `object` | — | Standard HA action config.
 Example: `{ action: more-info, entity: weather.forecast }` |

 </details>

-> **Tip** — The sun and moon share a single position.
-During the day the sun is drawn there (only in fair weather like sunny, partly cloudy, exceptional); at night the moon takes its place.
-In standalone mode, the text automatically moves to the opposite side.

 <br>